nvlinh99/newspaper-crawler/README.md

     $ cd crawler / $ cd KTW06
     $ scrapy crawl threads
     ```
+    Cmd require you input a url to crawl, you can use a url in List-newspaper.txt
     Data will be save in folder name: N06
 - NLP
     ```sh